 At moderate severity (270 °C), relatively high mass yield is preserved (about 70%) while achieving meaningful energy enrichment, making this condition suitable in contexts where fuel availability is a constraint.
 At higher severity (290 °C), although mass yield drops to about 55–61%, the product becomes substantially more energy-dense and coal-like, which is desirable for high-efficiency combustion systems.
 GS-rich blends, especially 100:0 and 75:25, demonstrated superior energy upgrading, making them more suitable where high HHV and stable combustion are priorities.
 By contrast, GST-rich blends (25:75 and 0:100), while lower in densification, may be better suited for quick ignition applications due to their higher volatile retention.

 These results confirm that torrefaction systematically transforms groundnut residues into more carbon-rich, energy-dense fuels, with GS-rich blends providing the greatest benefit.
 These findings provide a foundation for selecting optimal torrefaction conditions and blending strategies to balance fuel availability, combustion stability, and energy efficiency in domestic and small-scale industrial applications.
-The observation made in this study was in line with literature that revealed that solid yields decrease as the torrefaction temperature increase (Odusote et al 2019)
+The observation made in this study was in line with literature that revealed that solid yields decrease as the torrefaction temperature increase (Odusote et al., 2019)

 Figure 3: Mass yield, Energy yield and Energy density ratio